luiscoco/eShop_Tutorial-Step10_Adding_RabbitMQ/README.md

 ### 4.2.
 We modify the eShop.AppHost middleware

-We add the RabbitMQ container to the application model
+We add the **RabbitMQ** container to the application model

+This line of code configures a **RabbitMQ** server for the application, allowing it to send and receive messages for event-driven or distributed architectures

+The name "eventbus" suggests that the **RabbitMQ** instance is intended to be used as an event bus for publishing and consuming events between services

 ```csharp
 var rabbitMq = builder.AddRabbitMQ("eventbus");